-- Make sure grease gun nozzle and re-lubricating fitting are free from contaminants or abrasive material. - 2.
-With the generator running, apply the specified re-lubrication grease fill quantity through the grease fitting. - 3.
-Run the generator for at a minimum of 10 minutes to allow excess grease to exhaust. - 4.
+- 1. Make sure grease gun nozzle and re-lubricating fitting are free from contaminants or abrasive material. - 2.
+Apply the specified re-lubrication grease fill quantity through the grease fitting. - 3.
+Run the generator for 10 minutes to allow excess grease to exhaust. - 4.
 Check inside the PMG cover for expelled grease.
 Clean out as necessary.